Choose whether you would like to allow or not allow non-member signups from the frontend of your website.

-You want to be able to track new prospects or prospect staff that have signed up on your website.
+You want to be able to track new prospects or prospect staff who have signed up on your website.

 You want to require event attendees to log in before purchasing a ticket.

-Users will be able to create a new user account for themselves and, for associations with at least one individual member type, add a new non-member company as their parent (if the company is not already in your system).
+Users will be able to create a new user account for themselves and (optionally) add a new non-member company as their parent (if the company is not already in your system).

 The person will come in as a non-member unless they select an existing member company as their parent (and the company is in a member type that flows benefits to staff).

 If they add a new company as their parent while creating their account:

 They will be asked to fill out information for the company (based on your Key Info settings).

 The company will come in as a non-member record.